semanticarts/gist/docs/Contributing.md

 ### Pushes

 - If you are working on a large project with other developers, you must publish your branch and keep it up-to-date with regular commits and pushes to the remote.
-- Even for solitary projects, publishing your branch and regular pushes are useful for safeguarding your work on the remote server in case of local failure.
+- Even for solitary projects, publishing your branch and pushing regularly are useful for safeguarding your work on the remote server in case of local failure.

 Pull Requests
 -----